 Tyler actually does have superpowers, they're just really subtle.Specifically they are the Winds of Destiny, Change type with a heavy dose of Equivalent Exchange.
 Crazy sounding right? well let's look at the evidence:

-- Through out the comic Tyler seems more a less a Doom Magnet to himself and others, Ron's constantly saying he's such bad luck, and yet no one with in his sphere of influence manages to get permanently hurt, including himself.
+- Throughout the comic Tyler seems more or less a Doom Magnet to himself and others, Ron's constantly saying he's such bad luck, and yet no one with in his sphere of influence manages to get permanently hurt, including himself.

 - This is actually supported by an Alternate Universe we (and Tyler) see, in which Tyler received the full double dose of metagenes from his parents.
 The alternate Tyler — Ultimate Powers — does have a few limits, but the accent is on "few".